ewwmy/cheatsheets/typescript-en.md

   }

   saveWrong() {
-    return super.getDateArrow() // ❌ can't call the method that is defined by arrow function in the parent class }
+    return super.getDateArrow() // ❌ cannot call the method that is defined by arrow function in the parent class }
 }
 ```